 Incumbent Worker Training Grants can help you offset costs for implementing ITAR or Quality Training Programs.

-The State of Florida offers these IWT or Incumbent Worker Training grants to help companies retain their employees and to support re-training with matching funds, 50/50 or 25/75 for companies with less than 25 employees).
+The State of Florida offers these IWT grants to help companies retain their employees and to support re-training with matching funds, 50/50 or 25/75 for companies with less than 50 employees) up to $200,000.
 Depending on the training that is planned, many manufacturing companies can qualify for these grants.
 This is available to eligible companies every two years, and only for specific training categories.
 The training funds may be used to support training conducted by CVG Strategy.

-Florida companies may apply for Incumbent Worker Training Grants once every two years.
+Florida companies may apply for IWT Grants once every two years.
 The grant will pay for training that is innovative to the business and help it expand or retain workers.

 The IWT Program provides grant funding for customized training to existing for-profit businesses.
-CVG Strategy can help you apply for grant for the Incumbent Worker Training Program, and if approved, use the funding for a 50/50 or 25/75% (for companies with less than 25 employees) matching grant for training to help you implement your Quality System or ITAR & Export Compliance Program.
+CVG Strategy can help you apply for grant for the IWT Program, and if approved, use the funding for a 50/50 or 25/75% (for companies with less than 50 employees) matching grant for training to help you implement your Quality System or ITAR & Export Compliance Program.
 The State of Florida, through Careersource Florida, Inc. administers the program in order to help to retain workers in Florida.

 The program is structured to be flexible to meet the business’s training objectives.
 CVG Strategy is registered with the State to perform the training and meet the requirements of the program.
 As your consultant, we can provide a training program and help you through the application process.